SchoolOfCode/w1_website-challenge-nass84/tasks.md

 - [x] Friday - Content finished and sent to partner
 - [x] Saturday - Start writing Html
 - [x] Sunday - Meet up and and do an hour each of pair programming 1pm
-- [ ] Monday - Send to group and ask for feedback
+- [x] Monday - Send to group and ask for feedback
-- [ ] Tuesday Make Changes
+- [x] Tuesday Make Changes
-- [ ] Wednesday Send to everyone
+- [x] Wednesday Send to everyone
-- [ ] Thursday - Make Changes
+- [x] Thursday - Make Changes
 - [ ] Friday - Make Changes
-- [ ] Saturday - Finish Website
+- [ ] Before Saturday - Finish Website